Prosp3r/gotv/README.md

 #### Phase Two

-A portal that enable's the following
+A tool that enable's the following

-1. Encourage people to signup.
-2. Get them to add their contacts.
-3. Get them to partake in voter’s registration.
+1. Get them to partake in voters' registration.
-4. Get them to inform their contacts.
+2. Get them to inform their contacts.
-5. Get them to acquire their voters credentials (card).
+3. Get them to acquire their voter credentials (card) and be ready to vote.

-#### Phase Three
-A mobile app that encourages people to:
+4. Enable people pass the message around and assist people in getting theirs.
-6. Get them out to vote in teams.
+5. Get them out to vote in teams.
-7. Get them to publish the results.
+6. Get them to publish the results.
-8. Get them to secure the votes and report anomalies.
+7. Get them to secure the votes and report anomalies.

+#### Auxilliary Phase

+This is a phase that will run concurrently with the phases one and two.
+Here we assist independent ground operatives in their operations by building tools that will aid them one way or the other.

+Mostly people on ground need simple tools like spreadsheets and google forms to do effective data gathering.
+However these tools can be combined with some customized tools to increase the visibility and enhance effectiveness of ground operations.

+If you know of a group that may need custom tools or just think we should take a look at what they're doing to see how we can help.
+Please send us an email or shoot a DM
+#### 1. Send an email to:  gotvote@protonmail.com
+#### 2. Send a direct message to me on [Twitter @prosp3ring] https://twitter.com/prosp3ring